Sigil (Dungeons & Dragons): Reception

-Scott Haring, in his review of the Planescape Campaign Setting for Pyramid, described Sigil as "a strange city with doors to every plane and every reality, and inhabitants from all those planes and realities living together in (more or less) harmony".
-Trenton Webb of British RPG magazine Arcane calls the city "splendidly bizarre" and declares that "Sigil, The Lady of Pain's citadel, is an elegant gaming construct, yet it can often feel a little hollow", feeling that life in Sigil should be "a swirl of plots, factions and sedition that leaves players' heads spinning, wounds bleeding and experience points tally in overdrive".
+Contemporary reviewers generally regarded Sigil as an imaginative but demanding campaign setting.
+Scott Haring of Pyramid highlighted its function as a city connected to every plane and populated by inhabitants from across those realities.
+Trenton Webb of Arcane described Sigil as an effective and unusual gaming construct, but argued that it could feel hollow unless the dungeon master filled it with political conflict among its factions.
+The authors of Art & Arcana: A Visual History later wrote that depictions of Sigil and the Lady of Pain became enduring parts of the visual identity of Dungeons & Dragons.

+Sigil's adaptation in Planescape: Torment also received critical attention.
+Isaac Perry of Game Informer contrasted it with conventional high-fantasy settings, praising its heterogeneous population, portals and philosophical factions.
+Perry argued that the city operates as an agent within the narrative because its competing belief systems externalize conflicts faced by the player.
+Perry considered the adaptation successful because it translated the established tabletop setting into a visually distinctive environment without reducing Sigil to a backdrop.
+He particularly highlighted the way its factions embody conflicting beliefs and allow the city itself to participate in the game's central philosophical concerns.
+Game scholar Diane Carr analysed the city's unpredictable portals, grotesque inhabitants and connected but episodic locations as part of the game's emphasis on exploration, memory and repeated diversion from a straightforward heroic quest.
+She connected the game's portal-linked environments and numerous cyclical detours with an experience structured around exploration and reflection rather than a direct progression toward narrative resolution.

 Sigil as depicted in Planescape: Torment was praised by Evan Narcisse from Kotaku as one of the richest science fiction and fantasy worlds in video games.
 Ari David, for CBR, commented that "Sigil is the ultimate inter-dimensional trading post, offering goods and transport not only to other planes but allows passage between the multitude of Material Planes that comprise D&Ds campaign settings".
 Daniel Colohan, also for CBR, included Sigil in the "15 D&D Outer Planes That Would Make Great Campaign Settings" list — Colohan highlights that "the most notable location in the Outlands is Sigil, the City of Doors. [...]
 The city of Sigil would be the ideal starting location for a campaign centered around the Outer Planes, as portals between each of the planes are commonplace.
 It could also provide a resting point between adventures, allowing the party to catch their breath between forays into D&Ds dangerous outer planes".
-Chroniclers of D&D's art Michael Witwer et al. counted the depictions of Sigil among Planescape's "haunting visual dreamscapes" and stated that the city as well as the character of the Lady of Pain "were burned permanently into the lexicon of Dungeons & Dragons."